writethedocs/www/docs/conf/australia/2018/sponsors/prospectus.rst

 Demographics
 ============

+Last year, we organised a one day event in Australia, that was attended by 50 people.

 We hold two conferences yearly, one in Portland, USA in May, and one in Prague, Europe in September.
 Attendance is approximately 400 in the USA and 300 in Europe, and we expect both conferences to sell out.

-Last year, we organised a one day event in Australia, that was attended by 50 people.
+We are also hosting our first WTD conference in association with Open Help at Cincinaati in August 2018.

 Our audience is made up of: